CloudFitter/O365-Engineer-Toolkit/README.md

 Whether you're a seasoned O365 expert or just starting your journey with the platform, we hope you find our O365 Reference and Help Repository to be a valuable companion in your O365 endeavors.
 Together, let's unlock the full potential of Microsoft Office 365!

 **O365 Freinds, Experts can feel free to add contribute any public links to this repo. that can help O365 Enginner and Admins.**
-We are continioulsy and regulary trying to update new links and refrence webiste and blogs
+We are continioulsy and regulary trying to update new links and refrence webiste and blogs.
+                                                                     For any feedback and suggestion please feel free to email : jituf23@gmail.com

 <!DOCTYPE html>
 <html>